EBR officials say mail-in voting for fall election more than tripled compared to 2016

 The polls are now being prepped, and starting this Friday people will be able to vote early.
 East Baton Rouge Parish officials say they're giving residents more voting options this time around.

 "There's a different absentee ballot request form available for people with COVID concerns.
-If they're high risk, a caretaker or if they've been diagnosed.
-There's several different reasons that have been added for this election," East Baton Rouge Registrar of Voters Steve Raborn said.
+If they're high-risk, a caretaker or if they've been diagnosed, there's several different reasons that have been added for this election," East Baton Rouge Registrar of Voters Steve Raborn said.

 Voters will have a jam-packed ballot on Nov.
 3, with choices including the president, congress, constitutional amendments, and the Baton Rouge mayor's race.